aogaki/DAQController/README.md

 # DAQController

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This controller is for [DAQ-Middleware](https://daqmw.kek.jp/).
+You can set the IP address of web operator server and start to controll.
+This controller has no special features than original controller.

 ## Development server